amirmpour/amirmpour/README.md

 - 👋 Hi, I’m @amirmpour
 - 👀 I’m interested in mental health, public health workforce training and empowering early career professionals in health
-- 🌱 I’m currently a psychiatrist in training at Vitos Kurhessen in Germany, and an epidemiologist in health services research at Bielefeld Uni.
+- 🌱 I’m currently a psychiatrist in training at Vitos Kurhessen in Kassel (Germany), and an epidemiologist in public health and health services research at Bielefeld Uni
-- 💞️ I’m currently in love learning more about data science and causal inference for observational data
+- 💞️ I'm presently enjoying reading and learning more on data science and causal inference for observational data
 - 📫 How to reach me: @amirmpour on Twitter or LinkedIn

 <!---